bersling/tsmean-amp/app/pages/articles/css/simple-css-grid-system.md

 See it in action on Stackblitz:
 [https://stackblitz.com/edit/tb-grid?file=src/app/app.component.scss](https://stackblitz.com/edit/tb-grid?file=src/app/app.component.scss)

+# Limitations
+If you need to support old browsers like internet explorer, this solution is not for you.
+However, since Microsoft itself abandoned support for IE I'd strongly advise you to try to get rid of IE support yourself.
+All evergreen browsers have support for CSS grid and you should be fine with those!

 # Summary
 It is really easy with CSS Grid to create your own minimalistic grid system!
 No need at all for a library!
 If you'd still prefer something with some more features, you can go for the actual [`tb-grid`](https://github.com/taskbase/tb-grid) library.

+Also, don't forget to spread the word!
+Sharing this link or the link to `tb-grid` with your friends and colleagues could make the world a better place. :)